We’re With You Each Step of the Way

 If you are transferring, you should have a cumulative GPA of at least 2.0 from a regionally accredited college (or colleges) to be considered for admission.
 The Business, Engineering and Architecture programs have different transfer admission requirements.
 If you do not meet the program transfer admission requirements you could still be considered for admission to the "pre-" program.

-To learn more about the specific admission requirements for your program of interest, contact an Enrollment Navigator at 303-315-3000.
+To learn more about the specific admission requirements for your program of interest, contact our enrollment team at 303-860-5604.

 How many courses do I need for an undergraduate degree?